bayareawebpro/laravel-examples/bash-process-component.md

-# SSH Usage with Process Component
+# Using the Symfony Process Component included with Laravel

 The Symphony Process Component is included with Laravel, here's an example of executing a command.